hwdsl2/setup-ipsec-vpn/docs/advanced-usage.md

 If you want to modify the IPTables rules after install, edit `/etc/iptables.rules` and/or `/etc/iptables/rules.v4` (Ubuntu/Debian), or `/etc/sysconfig/iptables` (CentOS/RHEL).
 Then reboot your server.

 **Note:** If using Rocky Linux, AlmaLinux or CentOS/RHEL 8 and firewalld was active during VPN setup, nftables may be configured.
 In this case, edit `/etc/sysconfig/nftables.conf` instead of `/etc/sysconfig/iptables`.

+## Deploy Google BBR congestion control algorithm

+After the VPN server is set up, the performance can be improved by deploying the Google BBR congestion control algorithm.

+This is usually done by modifying the configuration file `/etc/sysctl.conf`.
+However, some Linux distributions may additionally require updates to the Linux kernel.

+For detailed deployment methods, please refer to [this document](bbr.md).

 ## License